OfflineIMAP/offlineimap.github.io/_posts/2015-04-14-why-we-changed-maxage.md

 Janna found another issue.
 While testing the fix she discovered that **Gmail uses local timezones** for the internal date.
 So, we were computing the dates against UTC while the IMAP server computed the internal date against a random timezone. *Sigh!*

 {:style='color:DarkRed'}
-It turns out that there is no way to figure out what timezone the remote server is using, and we quicky understood there was almost nothing we could do but very hackish fixes.
+It turns out that there is no way to figure out what timezone the remote server is using, and we quickly understood there was almost nothing we could do but very hackish fixes.
 We were stuck trying to compute the correct lists of messages to consider for a sync...

 ## Revisiting the whole logic